B.S. in Data Science (BSDS)

 What is the application process like?

 Students apply to the BSDS in the spring of their first year.
-To apply, you must have completed or be enrolled in the two prerequisites (DS 1001 and DS 1002 [or equivalent]).
+To apply, you must have completed or be enrolled in the two prerequisites, DS 1001 and DS 1002 (or equivalent).
 The application includes one recommendation, a resume, your transcript, and some brief short-answer questions.
-You can view the application requirements and timeline here
+View the application requirements and timeline on our Admissions page

 Is there an interview?